Sitefinity/sitefinity-admin-app-extensions/src/library-extender/README.md

 }
 ```
 There are two abstract methods that need to be implemented because they are specific for each provider:
-* #### isSupported - Use this method to determine if your provider supports the one that is enabled on the server.
+* isSupported - Use this method to determine if your provider supports the one that is enabled on the server.
 As parameter it receives the name of the provider which is defined server-side.
 ```typescript
 isSupported(providerTypeName: string): boolean {
 	return providerTypeName === "CustomProviderName";
 }
 ```
-* #### loadMediaSelector - Use this method to instantiate the widget which is used to select and import asses from your DAM.
+* loadMediaSelector - Use this method to instantiate the widget which is used to select and import asses from your DAM.
-It must convert all selected assets to a specific interface **DamAsset**, add them to an array and call __assetsSelected__ method of the base class.
+It must call **loadDynamicScript** to embed the script of the DAM's widget into the page in order to open it.
+After script is loaded use the API of the DAM to create instance of the widget and open it.
+Attatch to the handler for inserting assets and convert all selected to the specific interface **DamAsset**.
+Add them to an array and call __assetsSelected__ method of the base class.
 ```typescript
 loadMediaSelector(damWrapper: HTMLElement, mediaEntityData: EntityData, allowMultiSelect: boolean): void {
     if (!this.areSettingsPropertiesValid()) {